 (1) Designated Holidays.
-The following days are designated as official holidays to be observed by all full-time employees, excluding Police Department employees, each year ("Designated Holiday"):
+The following days are designated as official holidays to be observed by all regular full-time employees, excluding Police Department employees, each year ("Designated Holiday").
+The designated holiday is the actual calendar date of the holiday and begins at midnight.
+Regular, part-time employees will observe these designated holidays only for the purposes of overtime pay.

-New Year's Day

-Martin Luther King Day
+New Year's Day Martin Luther King Day President's Day Memorial Day Juneteenth Independence Day

-President's Day

-Memorial Day

-Juneteenth

-Independence Day

-Labor Day

-Veteran's Day

-Thanksgiving Day

-Friday after Thanksgiving Day
+Veteran's Day Thanksgiving Day Friday after Thanksgiving Day Christmas Eve Christmas Day

-Christmas Eve

-Christmas Day

 New Year's Eve